flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 That's why we developers crave higher-level frameworks and models to guide our micro decisions.
 And that's where the A-word comes in: architecture.

+## Is Architecture For Houses?

 Now, let's not get bogged down by definitions.
 You already have an intuitive understanding of "software architecture".
 It's a fuzzy term, and we'll deconstruct it anyway.

+In the realm of software, the term "architecture" remains a metaphor.
+It's a useful one, but like any metaphor, you can take it to a point where it breaks down.
+Its applicability is certainly limited and depends on what aspects it's supposed to illuminate.

+One aspect in which the metaphor fails software is that real world construction requires [up front design](https://en.wikipedia.org/wiki/Big_Design_Up_Front) while software can evolve organically.

+The software architect can quickly build a working product and then iterate over it again and again.
+It's like starting with a one room house with no windows, plumbing or electricity and then growing that house, step by step, into a futuristic complex.

 ## Architecture Pattern Recognition